 Next, our resident shaman lit a fire in the sahumerio while he chanted prayers.
 Then, he walked through every room in the house saying prayers while holding the sahumerio.
 The fire remained through all of this, which was a good sign.
 After that, he rubbed a bit of fragrance on our hands and we ran them through our head, arms, and legs.
 He rang the bell, and my husband and I drank the water.
 Finally, the cleanse was done.

 This might seem superstitious to you, and maybe it is, but it’s also a very deeply ingrained custom in Mexico.
 Although Mexicans are very religious and conservative, several ancient customs remain, such as getting a cleanse.

 You can also have a personal cleanse.
 In that case, the shaman would rub you with medicinal plants or an egg, and then cover you with smoke from the sahumerio.
 This will ward off any evil vibes you think are chasing you.
 It might sound silly, but there’s a lot of people in Mexico who get ritual cleanses regularly or at least once in their life.

 Of course, some people would also ask a priest to bless them or their home.
 But you might be surprised to know that Mexicans think getting a cleanse doesn’t conflict with our Catholic religion.
 It just calls on more good vibes.

-So here we are, in our tiny new house, trying to get a new start on life.
-At the very least, we have one less difficult situation to deal with.
+So we had to stay in the tiny house for almost year, trying to get a new start on life.
+At the very least, we had one less difficult situation to deal with.